Exposé

 • Plan realistically: Your timeline should be realistic and show that you have carefully considered the time required for each stage of your research.

-• Manage risks: Anticipate risks and response plans, e.g., how to address low survey response rates, when to create a backup.
+• Manage risks: Anticipate risks and response plans, e.g., how to address low survey response rates, and when to create a backup.

 • Proofread: Ensure that your Exposé is free from grammatical and typographical errors.
 A well-written Exposé reflects your attention to detail and commitment to your research.